cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 ### Maximum Retries

-When a task cannot be completed because a worker disconnection or because it exhausted some intermediate resource allocation, it is automatically retried.
+When a task cannot be completed because a worker disconnects or because it exhausted some intermediate resource allocation, it is automatically retried.
 By default, there is no limit on the number of retries.
 However, you can set a limit on the number of retries: